jamescherti/jc-xfce-settings/README.md

 - **Window Management:** Configures snapping, shadow effects, focus behavior, and workspace interactions.
 - **Compositor Settings:** Adjusts transparency and disables unneeded effects.

+## Author and License

+The `watch-xfce-xfconf` tool has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the MIT license.

 ## Links

 - [jc-xfce-settings @GitHub](https://github.com/jamescherti/jc-xfce-settings)

+Other related project by the same author:
+- [watch-xfce-xfconf @PyPI](https://pypi.org/project/watch-xfce-xfconf/): Configure XFCE 4 programmatically by displaying the xfconf-query commands that correspond to any change made in XFCE 4 / Xfconf settings.